MrPowerScripts/reddit-karma-farming-bot/README.md

   com.mrpowerscripts/mrps/reddit-karma-bot
 ```

-### Windows

-The command above will not readily work on Docker for Windows.
-Try running each command individually (lines between the `&&`) and put each command on a single line (remove the `\` from each command).
-If you get a fully working oneliner on Windows do let me know!

-You can provide a proxy server for the docker container to connect through

-```bash
---e HTTPS_PROXY="https://127.0.0.1:3001"
-```

-## The deets

 - When the docker container is running you can start the bot by browsing to https://127.0.0.1:8080 The default username pass is admin/pass.
 It will give you an SSL warning because the CA is self-signed.
 Just click whatever button allowys you to pass through the warning.
 - The bot will store all of the stuff in learns in a folder within your home path (~) called `reddit-karma-bot`.
 - The bot will wait until it has 50MB worth of material learned before it will start commenting.
 This can take a while.
 The logs on the browser will tell you everything that is happening.
 There will also be a info.log in the `reddit-karma-bot` folder.

+You can provide also a proxy server for the docker container to connect through

+```bash
+--e HTTPS_PROXY="https://127.0.0.1:3001"
+```

+### Windows

+The command above will not readily work on Docker for Windows.
+Try running each command individually (lines between the `&&`) and put each command on a single line (remove the `\` from each command).
+If you get a fully working oneliner on Windows do let me know!